lexytxt/poetryfrom061/messages/drunk-dial.md

 I hate to hit your line
 asking, “Do you still
-feel me, at least, some of the time?”
+feel me, at least some of the time?”

 But, “Do you
 still see me